farleyrw/CoreAPI/README.md

 # CoreAPI
-.Net Core 3.1 API testing

-This project is meant to serve as a testing ground for .Net Core Web API 3+.
+This project is meant to serve as a testing ground for .Net Core 3+ Web API.
+I will rebuild things I've built previously in .Net Framework.

 In it I will build framework level features to support
 - generic persistence